PeytonIsHere/Ferris-Sweep-Keymap/README.md

 - **Colemak DH** as the base layout
 - Just Three layers for navigation, symbols, and function keys

-## How to flash a rp2040 board on split keyboard
+## How to flash an rp2040 board on a split keyboard
 ### **1. Compile the Keymap**
 Run the following command to compile the firmware:
 ```bash